The Trust School Improvement Model – 2020/2021

 The Trust’s work on school improvement is evident within each aim with clear success criteria to ensure educational transformation.
 The Trust will work with every academy within our family of schools to support school improvement on two levels:

 - Innovate: Educational development is always advancing.
-To build great schools, the culture of innovation needs to be fostered.
-The Trust school improvement strategy aims to support academies working together using research and development to innovate around areas of strength.
+To build great schools, the culture of innovation and ongoing development needs to be fostered.
+The Trust school improvement strategy aims to support academies working together on common priority areas using research and development and sharing of good practice.

 - Repair and Stabilise: All students within the Trust should benefit from high standards and effective provision.
 Where standards stall, the Trust will act quickly to implement effective practice supported by a central team of proven leaders.

 The following performance standards have been adopted to provide a clear line of sight on the quality of education/curriculum and overall academy performance:

 Target Setting- At the start of every academic year the Trust will set targets with each academy to realise the performance standards above.
 The targets set will be challenging but achievable to ensure rapid progress or sustained high performance.
 The targets proposed for each academy will be reviewed at the local governing board before being formally agreed by Trust Board in October.
 Once targets are agreed they will form the success criteria in development plans and the performance management for senior leaders across the Trust.

 The Academy Card (appendix 1), which is centrally managed, will document each academy’s targets and provide live data on how successfully these targets are being achieved over the year.

 Academy: The targets set will inform the priorities in academy development plans with a clear timeline for implementation.
 Where there are common priorities academies will seek to work together across the Trust.

 Trust: The level and nature of how the Trust will support academy improvement work will be classified into 3 tiers, which will be identified at the start of each academic year (see below):